mawebcoder/laravel-elasticsearch/README.md

 ``php artisan elastic:make-model <model-name>``

-By default your models base path is in ``app/Elasticsearch/Models`` directory, but you can  define your own base path  in ``config/elasticsearch.php`` file.
+By default, your models base path is in ``app/Elasticsearch/Models`` directory, But you can  define your own base path  in ``config/elasticsearch.php`` file.

 Then you need to return your index name in ``getIndex`` method :